Esri/dashboard-samples/README.md

     var extensionLocation = location.pathname.replace(/\/[^/]+$/, '');
     var dojoConfig = {
       async: true, // Anything is async from now on
-      parseOnLoad: true, // Set this if you are using dijit and your dijit supports parsing on load.
       locale: location.search.match(/locale=([\w\-]+)/) ?
 RegExp.$1 : "en-us", // The locale of the Operations Dashboard
       host application is passed by url query params
       paths: {